Simple map (many places online) of first migrations of Homo sapiens on the main landmasses of the Old World.

 Wikipedia still says that the first daily forecasts were published in The Times in 1860.
 The images here from The Times archive suggest that the BBC story today, which says that the first appeared on August 1 1861, is correct.

 The man behind them was Robert FitzRoy, who had been captain of HMS Beagle during its second voyage, 1831-36.
-McNeill describes Toynbee’s “Uncle Harry” as a “retired sea captain and pioneer meteorologist”.
+Toynbee’s “Uncle Harry” succeeded him as Marine Superintendent at the Met Office after his retirement in 1866 as a sea-captain.

 A living creature is a bit of the universe which has set itself up as a [...] separate counter-universe.
 It tries to make the rest of the universe serve the creature’s purposes and centre on the creature.
 That is what egocentricity means. [...]